 Not surprisingly, solutions to homelessness are equally complicated, especially for those individuals – known as the chronically homeless – currently found in shelters, camps, hospitals, and prisons.
 Many suffer from mental illness, alcohol and drug abuse, and/or trauma past and present.
 They cycle through prison, street life, and crisis care in a grind with high costs, yet persistently bleak outcomes.
-Repeatedly, research shows that the longer a person is without a permanent home, the higher the financial cost to society.
+Repeatedly, research shows that the longer a person is without a home, the higher the financial cost to society.

-United Way of Anchorage is leading a collaboration called Home for Good to break the cycle and permanently move 150 individuals experiencing chronic homelessness from the street to stable housing.
+United Way of Anchorage is leading a collaboration called Home for Good to break the cycle and move 150 individuals experiencing chronic homelessness from the street to stable housing.

-Permanent supportive housing combines housing assistance with support services to stably house chronically homeless people.
+Supportive housing combines housing assistance with support services to stably house chronically homeless people.
 People struggling with all manner of afflictions can’t effectively deal with them until they have a place to call home.
-Rather than require sobriety or other conditions to obtain housing, permanent supportive housing recognizes that housing is the first step to stability.
+Rather than require sobriety or other conditions to obtain housing, supportive housing recognizes that housing is the first step to stability.
 Once housed, a man no longer spends his energy in the scramble and stumble of the street.
 Once housed, a woman can devote her energy to health and healing – working toward a safe, stable, life with a measure of dignity and at less public cost to the community.

-Home for Good’s permanent supportive housing includes services designed to build independent living and tenancy skills and connect people with the community-based health care, treatment and employment services they need to stay housed, out of emergency rooms, and out of jail.
+Home for Good’s supportive housing includes services designed to build independent living and tenancy skills and connect people with the community-based health care, treatment and employment services they need to stay housed, out of emergency rooms, and out of jail.
 In addition, a landlord liaison, plus a risk pool, supports landlords willing to take a chance on renters they may otherwise be reluctant to rent to, like those with criminal records and mental illness.

 This is the approach used in many U.S. cities to make noticeable progress in stabilizing chronically homeless individuals.
-It isn’t new to Anchorage; RurAL CAP, the city’s largest single Permanent Supportive Housing provider, oversees 120 such units at three locations.
+It isn’t new to Anchorage; RurAL CAP, the city’s largest single Supportive Housing provider, oversees 120 such units at three locations.
 Home for Good’s goal of scaling up to house 150 more people will also increase the quality of support services to national best practices.

-How to Pay for Permanent Supportive Housing?
+How to Pay for Supportive Housing?

 Based on a 2018 feasibility study, we expect the overall cost to keep a person housed will be close to the cost of the recurrent, dead-end cycle many of these individuals endure.
 The dramatic change is in what we’ll get for the money.
 Instead of the status quo, we’ll improve the lives of people housed, increase cleanliness and safety in our parks and trails, free up first responders for other calls, and spare emergency rooms from chronic visits of people with no other options.